reinevernunft13/Sprint-2_MongoDB/2.3. Database structure/README.md

 ````
 mongosh
 ````
-**NB:** Depending on your installation package, mongosh may not be available.
-Check official documentation.

 > **Step 2** - query the database and its collections using mongosh commands by selecting your database:

 ````